 Documents for emergency passport

-Just like in the case of applying for a regular U.S. passport, when applying for an emergency passport you will need to submit the required documents proving that you’re planning international travel soon.
-You will need to gather the following documents if you need a passport urgently:
+When applying for an emergency passport, applicants will need to submit the required documents proving that they’re planning international travel soon.
+Gather the following documents if you need a passport urgently:

 - Form DS-11 or DS-82